-There is no exact definition where that boundary lies but the high latitude is situated around the 60° magnetic latitude and higher; the middle latitude between the 50° and 60° magnetic latitude and everything below the 50° magnetic latitude is concidered to be in the category of low latitude.
+When you read forecasts about possible auroral chances, we speak often about the high, middle and low latitudes.
+But what does that mean?
+There is no exact definition where that boundary lies but the high latitude is situated around the 60° magnetic latitude and higher; the middle latitudes between the 50° and 60° magnetic latitude and everything below the 50° magnetic latitude is considered to be in the category of low latitude.

 But wait?
 Magnetic latitudes?
 What is that?
 Well, when we are talking about aurora and the different latitudes, we always talk about magnetic latitudes and not geographic latitudes.
 You would say that when you are at a high geographic latitude (close to the north or south pole) you are more likely to see aurora.
 That is largely true but there is a catch: the earth’s magnetic poles are not exactly in line with the geographic poles, that is why your magnetic latitude is important and not your geographic latitude.
 The magnetic north pole actually favours sky watchers in North America, that is why aurora there can be seen on lower geographic latitudes than in Europe.
 Note that the aurora is also shaped like an oval around the magnetic poles so it is even possible to be on a latitude that is too high to see aurora!
 It is rare for aurora to show up at the geographic north and south poles for example.
 Another thing to note is that the aurora is visible on the horizon even when its boundary is 4 or 5 degrees poleward of your location.